 Before I can answer what MySQL means, I have to explain what a computer "database" means.

 Essentially, where computers are concerned, a database is a just collection of data.
-Specialised database software, like MySQL, are just programs that lets you store and retrieve that data as efficiently as possible.
+Specialised (or "specialized" in US English) database software, like MySQL, are just programs that lets you store and retrieve that data as efficiently as possible.

 There are many databases that support the use of SQL to access their data, among them MySQL and PostgreSQL.
-In other words, MySQL is just a type of database, one of many.
+In other words, MySQL is just the brand of one database software, one of many.
 The same goes for PostgreSQL.
-These two databases are commonly used by programs that run on websites, which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogging software or content management systems (CMS)).
+These two databases are very popular among programs that run on websites (probably because they are free), which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogs and content management systems).

 For the average webmaster, one who is not writing computer programs for their websites, the pros and cons of MySQL versus PostgreSQL or some other database are not important.
 All you need to be concerned about is whether your web host provides the database software that your web application needs.
 Generally, if you use one of the popular blogging software or CMS software, this will often be MySQL.
 In fact, since practically every commercial web host provides MySQL as part of one or more of its hosting packages, chances are that you probably don't even have to worry about this.